 Ssshhh, darling.
 Don’t say a word.
-You’ve judged this loser on so many levels that your head is spinning.
-And don’t even think about spewing your “That’s not the same!” feces in my presence.
+We all know the answer.
+You’ve judged this loser’s loser on so many levels that you don’t even know what the truth is anymore.
+And don’t even think about vomiting forth some “That’s not the same!” defense.
 Yes, it is the same.
 And just like commandment 6, there are no footnote exceptions or qualifications to judging.

 If you have a morsel of intellectual honesty you’ll confess your judgment-based condemnation of Joe.